Jason-JiazhengLiu/Jason-JiazhengLiu/README.md

 **`Undergraduate Student at Emory University`**

 ### Hi there! 👋
 I'm an undergraduate student at Emory University studying Applied Mathematics & Statistics and Computer Science.
-My main interest is on machine learning and its application in quantitative finance.
+My main interest is in machine learning and its application in quantitative finance.

 ---